quhack/dfeqa/README.md

 # Introduction
-DfE-QA helper functions - covering a variety of checks primarily to report on the quality of data.
+DfE-QA Python helper functions - covering a variety of checks primarily to report on the quality of data.

 # Getting Started
 python -m pip install dfeqa